Displaying Domain, Database, and Archive Status

 nuocmd show database --db-name <DB_NAME>

 Displays the NuoDB database processes for each database in the domain.
-Transaction Engine (TE) and Storage Manager (SM) processes are types of database process.
+TE and SM processes are types of database process.
 The normal run state for a database process is "MONITORED:RUNNING".

 nuocmd show archives

 Displays the NuoDB Storage Manager (SM) database archives, their unique IDs, the database they serve, file location, and the storage server hosting the storage file.
 The normal run state for an archive is "MONITORED:RUNNING".

 For more information on options available when using